Individualized Graduate Certificate

 - Application Fee

 - For first-time degree-seeking graduate students, pay the $35 non-refundable graduate application fee.
-If submitting an application after the application deadline, you must also pay a $25 late fee.

 - Students applying online will be prompted to pay the fee by credit card or electronic check.